Pupil Premium

 Jane Mawn (Lead Practitioner)

-Governor/Trustee leads
+Governor/Trustee lead

 Funding Overview

-Pupil premium funding allocation this
+Pupil premium funding allocation this academic year

-Recovery premium funding allocation
+Recovery premium funding allocation this academic year

 Pupil premium funding carried forward from previous years